bmaroti9/Overmorrow/README.md

 -  **🗃️ 3 different weather providers**
   *Choose the weather source that you find best*
 -  **🛜 Offline mode**
-  *See previously loaded data, when offline*
+  *See previously loaded data, even when offline*
 -  **📢 Weather alerts**
   *Get notified about upcoming storms, floods, and severe weather alerts*
 -  **⏳ Current conditions**
   *Check the current temperature, feels like, wind speed, humidity and more*
--  **🕒 72 hour forecast**
-  *Track the temperature, precipitation chance, wind-speed, uv and more for the next 72 hours*
 -  **🌅 Sunrise/sunset times**
   *Know the time when the sun will rise and set*
 -  **⭐ Favorite places**